endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![JMeter weights 250ms clean cookies](./pictures/jmeter250weight2.png)
 ## Task 5
 ### 1.
 We have choosen the first and leastconn strategies, because they seems interesting to us.
 In fact, the first strategy is interesting because it's used to only use one server for a certain amount of connection and shut down the oter servers in the farm (ecological for this times).
+The leastconn strategy is interesting because it balance between the number of open connection in servers, if the server "s1" has 2 open connections and "s1" has none, leastconn strategy will send the new connection to "s1".
+This avoids having one server with 10 open connections and the other without any.
 ### 2.
 #### First
 In the root folder you can see the haproxy_first.cfg which is the default config we used for the tests, but we will change maxconn values as indicated.